nealbarshes-protocols/nealbarshes-protocols.github.io/CPRSnoteTemplates/AP_AntiplateletAnticoagulant.md

 done for peripheral vascular pathologies is:

 1. aspirin 81mg daily?  {FLD:NO/YES,}.
-2. clopidogrel (Plavix)? {FLD:NO/YES,} 75mg daily for a duration of {FLD:TEXT
+2. clopidogrel (Plavix)? {FLD:NO/YES,} 75mg daily for duration {FLD:TEXT (1-15 CHAR)}.
-(1-15 CHAR)}.
 3. rivaroxaban (Xarelto) 2.5mg BID. {FLD:NO/YES,} NOTE: This dosing is based on lowered cardiovascular and limb events in in the VOYAGER trial.
 It is a low dose and is NOT considered therapeutic anticoagulation.
-4. Other antiplatelets or antiplatelets, with dosage, duration, and indication
+4. Other antiplatelets or antiplatelets, with dosage, duration, and indication here: {FLD:TEXT 3 LINES}
-here:
-{FLD:TEXT 3 LINES}

 The patient is on antiplatelet or anticoagulant medications for OTHER reasons (i.e. NOT related to peripheral artery disease or a procedure done for peripheral artery disease, such as atrial fibrillation or a history of drug-eluting coronary artery stents):
 {FLD:NO YES VERTICAL}
 {FLD:WP 3 FL 50}